-India mob boss guilty of journalist murder
+Mob boss gets life for journalist murder

-Chhota Rajan: Mob boss guilty of journalist murder
+Chhota Rajan: Mob boss sentenced to life for journalist murder

-One of India's most notorious gangsters, Chhota Rajan, has been convicted of ordering the 2011 killing of a crime reporter in Mumbai.
+One of India's most notorious gangsters, Chhota Rajan, has been given a life sentence for ordering the 2011 killing of a crime reporter in Mumbai.

 Jyotirmoy Dey was shot dead by four men on motorcycles who were acting on the orders of Rajan, the court found.

-Journalist Jigna Vora and another accused were acquitted of any role in the murder for lack of evidence.
+Journalist Jigna Vora and another suspect were acquitted of any role in the murder due to lack of evidence.

-Rajan, who has been in custody since 2015 after he was extradited from Indonesia, is awaiting sentencing.
+Rajan, 58, has been in custody since 2015 after he was extradited from Indonesia.

-He was convicted by the court in Mumbai along with eight of his aides.
+He was convicted earlier on Wednesday by a court in Mumbai along with eight of his aides.
 One suspect is still being sought by police, while another died in 2015.

 Although 155 witnesses testified on behalf of the prosecution, there were no eye witnesses to the murder.